 But something that the Disney Princess discourse almost uniformly overlooks is how the brand manifests in two ways.
 (Actually, it manifests in like a bajillion different ways, but to keep some semblance of organization, let’s say they all fit into two major categories.)
 You have the films from Walt Disney Animated Studios, and then you have the merchandizing line of dolls, dresses, coloring books, backpacks, etc. featuring the heroines from said movies.

 These two branches are generally discussed interchangeably, and what you often get as a result is critics of the mythology using the behavior of the latter to make claims about the former.
-Perhaps the most common example of this is the argument that because the merchandise pushes hair styling, make-up, and dresses aspect so aggressively, the princess characters themselves have little or no personality or characterization and embody naught but the most antiquated ideas of femininity.
+Perhaps the most common example of this is the argument that because the merchandise pushes hair styling, make-up, and dresses aspect so aggressively, the princess characters themselves have little or no characterization and embody naught but the most antiquated ideas of femininity.

 This overlooks how many of the princess characters follow storylines that have them reject labels and positions that are prescribed to them because of their gender, things like turning away demeaning marriages or participating in traditionally masculine pursuits like exploring or fighting.
 Even something like Snow White and Cinderella choosing kindness and hope as evil forces seek to bring them down is in its way an act of defiance.